Parth06git/DSA-in-Java/README.md

 In each folder the main file has a package line with that folder name because java make each folder as a package

+# Short Forms used in comment in codes

 TC -> Time Complexity
 SC -> Space Complexity
 STC -> Space and Time Complexity
+LL -> Linked List

 # Steps